syncfusion-content/maui-docs/MAUI/DateTimePicker/getting-started.md

 ## Set height and width to the Date Time Picker

-The SfDateTimePicker control allows you to the change the height and width by using the [HeightRequest] and [WidthRequest] property in [SfDateTimePicker].
+The SfDateTimePicker control allows you to change the height and width by using the [HeightRequest] and [WidthRequest] properties in the [SfDateTimePicker].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2 3" %}